Plain English Breakdown

 - Parental consent

-- Written permission from a child's parent or legal guardian.
+- Written permission from a child’s parent or legal guardian to allow something to happen.

 Limits and Unknowns

-- The law only applies to melatonin and does not cover other nonprescription medications.
+- The act only applies to the administration of nonprescription medication and does not cover prescription medications.